 Bofill Family House at the Empordà Photographs

 The complex consists of several pavilions arranged around a central exterior space occupied by the swimming pool and the main dining room, which stands as an independent pavilion.
-The pavilions, sheathed in brown bricks, are oriented towards the central swimming pool, the residence’s focal point.
+Sheathed in brown bricks, the pavilions are oriented towards the central swimming pool, the residence’s focal point.
 Various corners of relaxation, protected by high walls, contribute to the comfort of the spaces and steps used for sunning and connect the entire built pavilion.

 All of the built forms, including the swimming pool, are built on a rectangular platform, a plinth to the entire house.
 The exterior cladding is dark brown gres sandstone, while the main dining room and the pool have been given an interior cladding of red ceramic.

 Bofill Family House at the Empordà Gallery